 You temporarily want these individual dwg file logs to check results.
 Recognize that it is possible for Batch Save to report general file upgrade success even when an individual script file may fail.

-Remember that additional log .csv files are also written to file folders where .dwg file are processed.
+Remember that additional .log.csv files are also written to the selected file folders where the .dwg files are processed.

 Employ a standardized separate file location for testing and running some scripts